LOZORD/me/ideas.markdown

 - Dance party music mixer AI
 - Given an emoji "sentence," transform it into a likely English sentence
   - See [whatmoji.com](http://whatmoji.com/) for a similar idea
+- Using AI to separate instruments in music (this is probably already a thing).
+- using TensorFlow to train a model to read lips.

 ## Hardware